gentrace/gentrace-node/README.md

 experiment(GENTRACE_PIPELINE_ID, async () => {
   test('simple-query-test', async () => {
     const result = await instrumentedQueryAi({ query: 'What is the capital of France?' });
-    // You can add assertions here if needed console.log('Test Result:', result);
+    // You can add assertions here if needed, exceptions will get captured and recorded on the
+    // test span.
+    console.log('Test Result:', result);
-    return result; // Return value is captured by Gentrace });
+    return result; // Return value is captured in the span });

   test('another-query-test', async () => {